OpenBB-finance/OpenBB/website/content/terminal/reference/forex/oanda/trades.md

 ---
 title: trades
-description: This page provides information on how to retrieve open trades using a simple command, along with usage details and explains that the command has no parameters.
+description: "This page provides information on how to retrieve open trades using a" simple command, along with usage details and explains that the command has no parameters.
 keywords:
 - trades